Connect, Collaborate, Create

 Lucia Phelan (Music Beat Australia) is a Registered Music Therapist, a Neurologic Music Therapist and Staff Mental Wellbeing and Fitness Team Leader at Music Beat Therapy Services.

-She has experience working with individuals and groups in early intervention, disability, mental health, aged care, and neurorehabilitation.
 She is passionate about supporting individuals and their families in a holistic, culturally sensitive, and creative way to find balance and increased wellbeing in their lives.

 About the venue